-In compliance with NI 43-101 guidelines, Mr Cole visited the Redstone Mine site during the periods 17 August 2006 and from 4 to 6 June 2007.
+In compliance with National Instrument 43-101 guidelines, Mr Cole visited the Redstone Mine site during the periods 17 August 2006 and from 4 to 6 June 2007.
+Mr. Cattarello last visited the Redstone Mill on October 9th, 2008.

 The main purpose of the site visits were to conduct geological investigations underground and to validate certain historical data considered for resource estimation.
 This validation process included the inspection of underground drill collar locations and the inspection of drill core from the Liberty drilling program in 2006 and 2007.
 Validation samples of split sampled core were taken by SRK.